-7. The lamp in the Type E.2.B standby compass incorporates a miniature non-magnetic filament.
+7. The Type E.2.B standby compass introduced by Mod.660, incorporates a lamp with a miniature non-magnetic filament.
 The control switch for this light is a centre-off change-over switch marked NORMAL-OFF-STANDBY, with a luminous dolly.
-The switch is mounted on the same bracket as the cabin standby lights switch (para.
-6).
+The switch is mounted on the same bracket as the cabin standby lights switch (Para.6).
 When the switch is in the NORMAL position the lamp is supplied from the main supply line of the aircraft's electrical system, but when in the STANDBY position, the lamp is supplied from the standby batteries (Group B.1 of this chapter).
 The compass can thus be illuminated should the aircraft's normal electrical system fail.